ElemeFE/element/examples/docs/en-US/quickstart.md

 import Vue from 'vue';
 import { Button } from 'element-ui';

-Vue.prototype.$ELEMENT = { size: 'small' };
+Vue.prototype.$ELEMENT = { size: 'small', zIndex: 3000 };
 Vue.use(Button);
 ```

-With the above config, the default size of all components that have size attribute will be 'small'.
+With the above config, the default size of all components that have size attribute will be 'small', and the initial z-index of modal boxes is 3000.

 ### Start coding